consumer dispute arbitration in Petaluma, California 94955

 By mid-March 2023, Sarah’s frustration peaked when the store offered only store credit, refusing a refund or replacement.
 After weeks of back and forth and no resolution, Sarah filed for arbitration, choosing the Petaluma Consumer Arbitration Center to avoid costly and lengthy litigation.

 During testimony, the arbitrator pressed Coastal’s representative on why the store refused a refund when the repeated repairs failed to restore functionality.
-The store argued that their policy strictly categorized sales as “final,” but the warranty terms and California’s consumer protection laws complicated that stance.
+The store argued that their policy strictly categorized sales as final,” but the warranty terms and California’s consumer protection laws complicated that stance.

-For Sarah, the arbitration process, while stressful, provided a quicker and more affordable resolution than litigation.
+the claimant, the arbitration process, while stressful, provided a quicker and more affordable resolution than litigation.
 “I felt heard,” she shared afterward.
 “It wasn’t just about the money—it was about holding the store accountable.”

 This case serves as a relatable reminder for consumers in Petaluma and beyond to document issues carefully and understand their rights.
 Arbitration, when done fairly, can be a powerful tool for resolving disputes where traditional courtroom battles might be impractical.